 ► 55g agave syrup

 ► 50g honey

 ► 1 quantity of raw chocolate [as per Recipe #92]

-Start by liquefying the coconut oil [TM: set to 37°C and speed 3 for 3 minutes – you can also melt the coconut oil over a double boiler], then process this together with around half of the coconut as well as the honey, agave syrup, salt and vanilla until it formed a coarse paste [TM: speed 6-7 for 30-60 seconds, scraping down the sides every 10 seconds].
+Start by liquefying the coconut oil [TM: set to 37°C and speed 3 for 3 minutes — or you could melt the coconut oil over a double boiler], then process this together with around half of the coconut as well as the honey, agave syrup, salt and vanilla until it formed a coarse paste [TM: speed 6-7 for 30-60 seconds, scraping down the sides every 10 seconds].

 Stir through the remaining coconut [TM: reverse, speed 5 for 30 seconds, using a spatula to scrape down the sides every 7-10 seconds] until well combined.

 Press the mixture into an even layer in the cake tin, score the surface gently with a pizza wheel [optional step: to encourage more chocolate to stick to the surface], then place the tin in the freezer for about an hour to chill.

 Next step: CAREFULLY turn out the mixture and cut it into bar shapes with a very sharp knife.
 [I say CAREFULLY because I was a little gung ho my first time around and ended up with a crumbled mess that I had to re-melt and re-set.
 This is why you had no blog post on Sunday :)].

 Place the bars back into the freezer to chill out for another hour or so.
 This step is important.
 Because you will be coating the bars with chocolate, you don’t want the coconut oil to melt into the chocolate = dripping, horrid sludge of a mess (though still very delicious, I am sure).